 Educational Loans.
 The Loan program is a supplementary form of financial aid that allows students to benefit from interest free-loans during their tenure at LAU.
 The interest amount is borne by LAU up to the students’ exit date, after which the interest is covered by the students themselves.

 Scholarships based on merit are awarded to academically outstanding students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
 LAU offers several types of scholarships:

-Entrance Scholarships are awarded to newly admitted students during the first academic year of their enrollment based on high school grades, SAT scores, and Baccalaureate scores.
+Entrance Scholarships are awarded to newly admitted students during the first academic year of their enrollment based on high school grades, SAT scores, or Baccalaureate scores.